When you purchase through links on our site, we may earn a commission. Here’s how it works.

 We recommend Ultracide Flea & Tick Pest Control –

-Homemade rosemary flea dip is a DIY recommended holistic cure for canine flea infestations.
+Homemade rosemary flea dip is a DIY-recommended holistic cure for canine flea infestations.
 Place two cups of fresh rosemary sprigs in boiling water for half an hour.
 Then strain the liquid and add it to a gallon of warm water (it must be warm to be effective).
 You could also add 2-4 drops of rosemary essential oil to your warm water.
-When the solution is warm, but not too hot, pour it on a flea-infested dog.
+When the solution is warm but not too hot, pour it on a flea-infested dog.
 Then, let the dog air dry.
-Be sure to not let the dog lick or scratch until it is dry.
+Be sure not to let the dog lick or scratch until it is dry.

 If you’d prefer to go with a pre-made herbal solution, there are some options available at stores as well.

 We recommend Wondercide Flea & Tick Spray –

 A lavender essential oil can serve as a natural flea killer when it’s applied to dogs.
 For a 50+ pound dog, you just place one drop of oil at the back of the neck and one at the base of the tail to control flea infestations.
 For a smaller dog, just start with one drop at the back of the neck to start.
 A few drops of lavender oil can also be applied to baseboards in areas where flea infestations are troublesome.

 We recommend Now Foods 100% Pure Lavender Oil –

 Brewer’s yeast is a non-toxic solution for treating your dog for fleas directly.
 In fact, natural living experts claim that one small tablet or a spoonful of Brewer’s yeast added to your dog’s food will make him taste repulsive to fleas.
 When using this natural control, it is important to check with your veterinarian to find out the correct dosage because it varies based on the weight of the dog.